-"Do you actively test (yearly or higher frequency) your critical business processes with the key service providers?"
-Yes 48% No 35% Unknown 17%
+Fully disagree "Do you actively test (yearly or higher frequency) your critical business processes with the key services providers?"

-9%

-Fully

-disagree

-Based on the responses received, we conclude that contracts are still under review and that the bigger suppliers get a lot of questions, although they are not directly impacted by the guidelines themselves.
+Yes No Unknown 48% 35% 17% Based on the responses received, we conclude that contracts are still under review and that the bigger suppliers get a lot of questions, although they are not directly impacted by the guidelines themselves.
 While continuous monitoring is the goal, in reality, it is often limited to the beginning of the relationship.
 This also applies to active testing, as opposed to simply relying on reports of the service providers.

-3.3 Third party Risk Management

-your company?"

-protection.
+"How would you describe the current risk coverage of your contractors/subcontractors?"
+None of the respondents chose the following option: "All Contractors and Subcontractors and Subcontractors of Subcontractors (Fourth or Fifth parties) are covered"

-For the third category of requirements, we look at some aspects of third party risk management.
+3.3 Third Party Risk Management For the third category of requirements, we look at some aspects of third party risk management.
 Data privacy has clearly gained importance and from a third party risk management perspective, institutions try to monitor most of their contractors.
-"What level of data protection safeguards apply at The majority of the banks in the sample chose the option which provides for the strongest data "How would you describe the current risk coverage of your contractors/subcontractors?"
-Non of the respondents chose the following option: "All Contractors and Subcontractors and Subcontractors of Subcontractors (Fourth or Fifth parties) are covered"
+"What level of data protection safeguards apply at your company?"
+The majority of the banks in the sample chose the option which provides for the strongest data protection.

-4. Challenges Regarding The Guidelines What are the biggest challenges, when looking at our KPMG field expertise, what can we learn from the survey, and what are the biggest areas of concern listed by the institutions themselves?
-Not having enough resources to monitor, a lack of expertise/knowledge to manage and to keep everything up to date (often large number of service providers) and to perform active testing Having a common understanding/identification of outsourcing - especially for Intragroup institutions active in different jurisdictions or sectors (Bank/Insurance groups) concerning the concept of outsourcing and proportionality and criticality Roles and responsibilities: While policies may be clear, roles and responsibilities are often not sufficiently defined on the operational level, there is not enough ownership on intragroup outsourcing, and a combining of the guidelines with the existing sourcing policy ightarrowHaving a SPOC is a good idea Contract reviews: reviewing and ensuring contracts comply with guidelines, given the broad definition (own determination), this means that most contracts end up being flagged as critical or important - also getting audit rights with subcontractors is not as straightforward as it should be All these elements influence the outsourcing register and the ability to keep it fully up to date and properly documented.
+4. Challenges regarding the Guidelines What are the biggest challenges, when looking at our KPMG field expertise, what can we learn from the survey, and what are the biggest areas of concern listed by the institutions themselves? - Not having enough resources to monitor, a lack of expertise/knowledge to manage and to keep everything up to date (often large number of service providers) and to perform active testing - Having a common understanding/identification of outsourcing - especially for Intragroup institutions active in different jurisdictions or sectors (Bank/Insurance groups) concerning the concept of outsourcing and proportionality and criticality - Roles and responsibilities: While policies may be clear, roles and responsibilities are often not sufficiently defined on the operational level, there is not enough ownership on intragroup outsourcing, and a combining of the guidelines with the existing sourcing policy → Having a SPOC is a good idea Contract reviews: reviewing and ensuring contracts comply with guidelines, given the broad definition (own determination), this means that most contracts end up being flagged as critical or important - also getting audit rights with subcontractors is not as straightforward as it should be All these elements influence the outsourcing register and the ability to keep it fully up to date and properly documented.
+Contact us